July 14, 2025, 3:26 pm | Read time: 4 minutes

 1. Choose a Calm Color Palette

 Japandi relies on soft, earthy tones.
 Instead of bright colors, beige, sand, stone gray, black, muted greens, and warm wood tones dominate.
-Light Scandinavian colors are complemented by darker Japanese accents, creating an exciting yet calm contrast.
+Light Scandinavian colors are complemented by darker Japanese accents, creating an intriguing yet calm contrast.

 Tip: Choose a main color (such as warm gray or cream) and combine it with two to three accent colors in natural shades.